jallanxjallan/onemanairforce/adaptation/scenes/sixth_coffin.md

 ---
 category: past
 date: 29 July 1977
+name: Sixth Coffin
 status: draft
+synopsis: '''Airmen load five flag-draped coffins onto a truck, but leave behind the sixth coffin, larger than the others and with a flag.'''
 title: Sixth Coffin
-synopsis: Airmen load five flag-draped coffins onto a truck, but leave behind the sixth coffin, larger than the others and with a flag.

 ---

 Five coffins draped in Indonesian flags lie on a